Chinese Professional Baseball League: History

-Expansions in 1990s
+Expansions in the 1990s

 With the popularity rise in the first few years, the Jungo Bears and China Times Eagles joined in 1993.
 The Koos Group Whales joined in 1997.

 The league consisted of seven teams in the 1997 season which is the maximum in CPBL history.

-Fixed Game Scandals and decline in popularity
+Game-fixing scandals and decline in popularity

 The Black Eagles Incident in 1997 resulted in a major popularity decline.
 The China Times Eagles became defunct after the 1997 season.
 The Wei Chuan Dragons and Mercuries Tigers also became defunct after the 1999 season, prior to which the Dragons had won all championships from 1997 to 1999.

-Taiwan Major League and merger with CPBL
+Merger with Taiwan Major League

 In 1997, the newly founded Taiwan Major League began to compete with the CPBL.
 The two leagues were often competing with each other, but eventually, the TML merged with the CPBL.

 Recent expansions

-In May 2019, commissioner John Wu announced that CPBL has agreed Ting Hsin International Group to join the league by reactivating a former team, Wei Chuan Dragons.
+In May 2019, Commissioner John Wu announced that CPBL had reached agreement with Ting Hsin International Group to join the league by reactivating a former team, the Wei Chuan Dragons.
 The Dragons participated in the minor league in 2020, and returned to the major league in 2021.

 After Tsai Chi-chang became commissioner in 2021, he proposed that Kaohsiung serve as the location for a new team since it was the only major city in Taiwan without a CPBL team at the time.
 In February 2022, Tsai announced that the sixth team would either be formed by Chunghwa Telecom or Taiwan Steel Group.
 It was later announced that the expansion team would be by Taiwan Steel Group.
 The proposed team name is TSG Hawks, and their home field would be Chengcing Lake Stadium in Kaohsiung.

-31st Season in 2020
+2020 season and COVID-19

 Due to the COVID-19 pandemic, the opening day of the 31st CPBL season on March 14 was delayed.
 It was originally brought earlier compared to previous seasons to accommodate the final qualifying tournament of 2021 Tokyo Olympics.

-On 1 April, the CPBL announced that the season would begin from 11 April as the Rakuten Monkeys hosted the Chinatrust Brothers with the games being playing behind closed doors.
+On 1 April, the CPBL announced that the season would begin from 11 April as the Rakuten Monkeys hosted the Chinatrust Brothers with the games being playing without live fans.
 This received international coverage because other major baseball leagues such as the MLB in North America, the NPB in Japan, and the KBO in South Korea, which were still severely impacted by the virus outbreak were unable to confirm the dates of their respective season openings.
 The annual CPBL All-Star Game was cancelled for the first time to accommodate to the compact schedule.